ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

    > We noticed an issue in your app that contributes to a lower quality user experience than Apple users expect . . .
 Upon launching the app, a web page in mobile Safari opens for logging in . . . , then returns the user to the app.
 The user should be able to log in without opening Safari first.

-   This means one is to use designated "in-app browser tab" classes for visiting the authorization server endpoint:
+   This means (bear with me, I am getting to the point) one is to use designated "in-app browser tab" classes for visiting the authorization server endpoint:

    * [ASWebAuthenticationSession](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession) (iOS 12.0+)
    * [SFAuthenticationSession](https://developer.apple.com/documentation/safariservices/sfauthenticationsession) (iOS 11.0–12.0 Deprecated)